sst/guide/_examples/how-to-create-an-angular-app-with-serverless.md

 short_title: Angular
 date: 2021-11-17 00:00:00
 lang: en
-lang: en
 index: 6
 type: webapp
 description: In this example we will look at how to use Angular with a serverless API to create a simple click counter app.
-We'll be using the Serverless Stack Framework (SST) and the SST StaticSite construct to deploy our app to AWS S3 and CloudFront.
+We'll be using the Serverless Stack (SST), the StaticSite construct, and the SST Console to deploy our app to AWS S3 and CloudFront.
 short_desc: Full-stack Angular app with a serverless API.
 repo: angular-app
 ref: how-to-create-an-angular-app-with-serverless